ed-lam/bcp2-mapf/README.md

 BCP2-MAPF calls Gurobi for solving the linear relaxation.
 Gurobi is commercial software but provides free binaries under an academic license.
 BCP2-MAPF is tested with Gurobi 11 and 12.

-It also requires Boost and a few other header-only libraries.
-These are automatically downloaded by CMake or Git using the instructions below.

 Compiling
 ---------